bureaucratschoice/onpremchat/README.md

 # News

-Version 0.7 is current latest.
-It comes with a better gui, a config file, RAG and summarizing for PDF and fixes for RAG with GPU.
+Since version 0.7, config via a config file, RAG and summarizing for PDF are supported.

-Version 0.5.1 is current latest.
-With this version, users can set custom llm parameters via the user interface.

 # What it does?
 * With this repo you get a container which offers a local hosted llama based llm with gui access.
 No GPU required but you can use it with GPU support, if you have a GPU available.